 Whereas the fieldwork (i.e., interviews with voters, etc.) for the exit poll is carried out by major polling companies, the analysis and the predictions made are the work of a small team of academic researchers.
 On the election day itself, the emphasis is on finding good statistical models for the exit-poll data.
 For this to be successful, especially in the very limited time available, the ideal team combines high-level skills and experience in both statistics and political science.
 This is not something that could ever be handed over to a computer!

-At recent elections the analysis team has included: John Curtice (University of Strathclyde, Dept of Government), David Firth (University of Warwick, Dept of Statistics), Steve Fisher (University of Oxford, Dept of Sociology), Jouni Kuha (LSE, Dept of Statistics), Clive Payne (Nuffield College Oxford) and Neil Shephard (University of Oxford, Dept of Economics).
+At the 2001, 2005 and 2010 elections the analysis team included: John Curtice (University of Strathclyde, Dept of Government), David Firth (University of Warwick, Dept of Statistics), Steve Fisher (University of Oxford, Dept of Sociology), Jouni Kuha (LSE, Dept of Statistics), Clive Payne (Nuffield College Oxford) and Neil Shephard (University of Oxford, Dept of Economics).

 - The people who vote at successive elections are mostly the same people.